Top 50 Best Al Pacino Movies Of All Time

 Average

-The Irishman marks the first major collaboration between Al Pacino and Robert De Niro since the 1990s.
-The film gained attention for its innovative use of digital de-aging technology on its legendary cast.
+This film marks a significant reunion of Al Pacino and Robert De Niro, their first major collaboration since the 1990s.
+The movie also drew headlines for its groundbreaking use of digital de-aging technology, seamlessly transforming its legendary cast.

 4